elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/async-await.md

 ---

-### What does the await keyword do in asynchronous JavaScript?
+### What does the await keyword do in asynchronous JavaScript code?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The await keyword makes JavaScript wait until the promise settles and returns its result.
-It can only be used inside an async function within regular JavaScript code; however, it can be used on its own within JavaScript modules.
+  <div><strong>Interview Response:</strong> The await keyword makes JavaScript wait until that promise settles and returns its result.
+It's only used within an async function within regular JavaScript code, although it only gets used on its own using JavaScript modules.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />